My Most Used Git Commands

 bash

 This is one of my strange darlings.
 But why don’t I just use --force?
 First of all, it is an extremely dangerous command and a huge no-no when using shared branches.
-It is because it will overwrite the remote repository with whatever you have locally.
-This can be dangerous if other contributors of the repository have pushed in the meantime.
-I have mostly used --force-with-lease after a rebase.
-This is because it works like a safety belt.
+It will overwrite the remote repository with whatever you have locally.
+This can be dangerous if other contributors have pushed in the meantime.
+I mostly use --force-with-lease after a rebase, as it works like a safety belt.
 This article has a great example.

 git for-each-ref --sort=-committerdate refs/heads/